-A perfect Red Starburst.
+A perfect Pink Starburst.
 Creamy and sweet.
-This is flavor-bending in action, mind-blowing execution from one of my mixing idols on ELR.
+This is flavor-bending in action, mind-blowing execution from a master on ELR.
 Amy is on point, as usual.

 This was my ADV for many months.
 Needs 24 hours to bloom and homogenize.
 The timeframe is about 3 weeks before the FLV ingredients start to fade.
 All credit to the BRILLIANT mixer "Amy***" from ELR.
 Hope to see her posting on ATF soon.